icon-project/icon-sdk-python/README.md

 ### Signing a transaction

 Before sending a transaction, the transaction should be signed by using **SignedTransaction** class.
-The SignedTransaction class is used to sign the transaction returning an instance of the signed transaction as follows.
+The SignedTransaction class is used to sign the transaction by returning an instance of the signed transaction as follows.
 The instance of the signed transaction has the property of a signature.

 ### Sending a transaction